 (Offered Spring semester only).
-Tutorial lab required.
-Lecture Hrs. = 3, Lab Hrs. = 1 Prerequisite: MUSI 1311 and READ 300 or equivalent

-Corequisite: MUSI 1117
+Prerequisite: MUSI 1311 and READ 300 or equivalent

 Sight Singing and Ear Training III

 Singing more difficult tonal music including modal, ethic and 20th century materials.
 Aural study, including dictation, or more complex rhythm, melody, chromatic harmony, and extended tertian structures.
 Transfer students admitted by examination.
 Open to all students with consent of instructor.
 (Offered Fall semester only).